dcernst/IBL-CardiffWorkshop2014/Schedule.md

 # Day One (15:00-16:30, 1.5 hours) #

 1. Think-Pair-Share talk focusing on goals, leading to structural choices (30-40 mins)
-  - TJ and Dana take turns
+  - TJ and Dana take turns?
 2. Short break (10 mins)
 3. What is IBL?
 (15-20 mins)
   - Dana has 7 slides